Stex/setting_accessors-pitch/PITCHME.md

 In the end, the previously solutions are not bad.

-I just don't want to change my database schema all the time for multiple versions of the same thing of features that are gone again within a week.
+I just don't want to change my database schema all the time for multiple versions of the same thing or features that are gone again within a week.

 ---